12 extremely useful Gmail settings

 ENTER THE SEND BUTTON TO DO TWO WORKS

-If you don't separate your inbox into different tabs and just archive it so you don't have it in front of you all the time, then Gmail has a spectacular step and click saver that lets you do two things at once, reply to the sender and then archive the his email, with a on your computer.
+If you do not separate your inboxes into different tabs and just archive them so that you do not have them in front of you, then Gmail has a spectacular saving of steps and clicks that allows you to perform two actions at the same time, reply to the sender and then archive it. email, with a move to your computer.
 All you have to do is turn it on.

 Just check out the General Settings section of the Gmail site until you see the option “Shipping and archiving“.
 Change the setting to “Appearance of the "Send and Archive" button in the answer- which is not enabled by default - and once you save your changes, you will see a new blue button next to the normal Send button that lets you send and archive, one step at a time each time you reply to a message.